isc-projects/stork/doc/dev/devel.rst

         )

 Please note above that an IPv4 address is used to send DHCPv4 traffic and an interface name for the DHCPv6 traffic.
-Docker allows assigning specific interface to a network by the ``interface_name`` property.
+Docker allows for creating a specific network interface using the ``interface_name`` property.
 It must be set explicitly when multiple networks are used in the service.

 .. code-block:: yaml